iris-email-client/iris-java9/README.md

 ## dependencies

-Dependencies, for now, will be download 'manually', as declared on pom.xml
+Dependencies, for now, will be downloaded 'manually', as declared on pom.xml

 The dependencies should be selected/declared manually according to your modules selection